Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: for using piecewise constant Gramians

 \subsection{Tightening the error bound}

-In the following, we propose a methodology to make tighten the error bound \eqref{eq:err:est:3} by enforcing non-positivity of the eigenvalues of $\fM_c(j)$ (and $\fM_o(j)$) by suitably perturbing~$\tilde{\fX}_j$.
-Plugging $\tilde \fX_j$ into the \GLE for $\fA=\fA_j$ with correspondingly upgrated $\fN_j$, we can define the $j$-th residual
+In the following, we propose a methodology to tighten the error bound \eqref{eq:err:est:3} enforcing the non-positivity of the eigenvalues of $\fM_c(j)$ (and $\fM_o(j)$) by suitably perturbing $\tilde{\fX}_j$.
+Plugging $\tilde \fX_j$ into the \GLE for $\fA=\fA_j$ with correspondingly upgraded $\fN_j$, we can define the $j$-th residual

 The matrix $ \tilde \fR_j$ is symmetric and, in general, indefinite.
 Let us write its eigenvalue decomposition as

 where $ \fSigma^{-}_j$, $ \fSigma^{+}_j$ are the diagonal matrices containing the non-positive and the positive eigenvalues, respectively, while the columns of the matrices $\fV^{-}_j$, $\fV^{+}_j$ are the associated orthonormal eigenvectors.
 We now define $\fDelta_j$ as the solution to the Lyapunov equation